This study will help farmers to improve the quality of their feed, and ultimately improve the growth and feed efficiency of their herd

 This project will firstly determine the microbiome and metabolite content of liquid compared to dry pig feed as well as the impact of feed type on the pig gut microbiome.
 It will then investigate the impact of strategies used to optimise the microbial quality of liquid feed for pigs (deliberate fermentation and sanitisation of feeding systems) on the bacterial and fungal communities in the feed, and in the gastrointestinal tract of pigs.

 The project will be supervised by Prof Gillian Gardiner (WIT), and co-supervised by Dr Peadar Lawlor (Teagasc Moorepark) and Paul Cormican (Teagasc Grange).
-Prior to returning to WIT to pursue research, James studied Molecular Biology with Biopharmaceutical Science at WIT, and completed a microbiology internship in Prof Gardiner's laboratory before working in the food industry as a microbiology analyst and shift supervisor.
+Prior to returning to SETU to pursue research, James studied Molecular Biology with Biopharmaceutical Science at SETU, and completed a microbiology internship in Prof Gardiner's laboratory before working in the food industry as a microbiology analyst and shift supervisor.

 Valuable information for farmers